 'Sorry, I Can’t Stay Over' Versus Showing Friends My CPAP for the First Time

-Before I had my CPAP, I would avoid staying over anyone’s house because of how loud my snoring was.
+Before I had my continuous positive airway pressure (CPAP) machine, I would avoid staying over at anyone’s house because of how loud my snoring was.
 It even annoyed my siblings.
 If we were at my grandmother’s house where we had to share a room, they would play the "not it – nose game" to not sleep in the same room as me!
+This is my experience using CPAP around friends.

 My sister always said I sounded like fireworks!
 I always feel bad after conversations such as this when I know that I may be annoying my family and friends.